Amara Essy: Career

-Essy is a member of the Global Leadership Foundation (chaired by FW de Klerk) that works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
+Essy was a member of the Global Leadership Foundation (chaired by F. W. de Klerk) that works to support democratic leadership, prevent and resolve conflict through mediation, and promote good governance in the form of democratic institutions, open markets, human rights, and the rule of law.
+He also held the title of Honorary Professor of the New England Centre for International Studies at the University of Bridgeport in Connecticut.